zyphlar/influxdb.org/source/docs/v0.6/advanced_topics/configuration_options.md

 # Configure the http api
 [api]
 port     = 8086    # binding is disabled if the port isn't set
-# ssl-port = 8084    # Ssl support is enabled if you set a port and cert
+# ssl-port = 8084    # SSL support is enabled if you set a port and cert
 # ssl-cert = "/path/to/cert.pem"

 # connections will timeout after this amount of time.
 Ensures that clients that misbehave